microsoftarchive/Learn-LTI/docs/CONFIGURATION_GUIDE.md

 ## Blackboard Learn LMS

+The following steps show how to configure an LTI tool on a Blackboard Learn LMS.

 ### LTI 1.1

 At this time, we do not support LTI 1.1 with Blackboard Learn LMS.